Kanru Hua has formally released the Arpasing standard for English UTAU voicebanks. You can read about it on his website at these links.

 You can record with or without guideBGM.
 If you want to use guideBGM, I recommend using a short one made for CVVC reclists, such as the CVVChinese BGMs or the VCCV English BGMs.

-The comment file will tell you how to pronounce it precisely in arpabet, and approximately in words.
-This short article will explain how to read and pronounce arpabet. https://en.wikipedia.org/wiki/Arpabet It's actually pretty straightforward!
+The comment file will tell you how to pronounce it approximately using words, and precisely in arpabet phonemes.
+This short article will explain how to read and pronounce arpabet.
+It's actually pretty straightforward!

-The words are just a rough guide.
-Remember, other than the first few vowel strings, each string only has 1 type of vowel.
+Other than vowel strings, each string only has 1 type of vowel.
 All three syllables will rhyme.

 Sing the 3 syllables consecutively, as if recording VCV.
 If at any point there is a "q" in the phonetics (or an apostrophe in the words) it means a brief pause (a glottal stop).

-For reference, you can download this voicebank to hear how it's recorded. https://vocalsynth.cloud/t0
+For reference, you can download existing voicebanks from the voicebank directory.

 FOR MULTIPITCH: In the main voicebank folder, there must be a pitch that has no suffixes in the OTO.
 All other pitches with suffixes should be in their own subfolders.
 Don't add suffixes to the file names, or else the index.csv will be incompatible.